-The 2023 Business Plan incorporates everything learned during the Foundation's evolution from its initial structural formation into a business model focused on performance and attaining positive conservation results for wild Atlantic salmon.
+The 2024 Business Plan incorporates everything learned during the Foundation's evolution from its initial structural formation into a business model focused on performance and attaining positive conservation results for wild Atlantic salmon.
 This approach has enabled the Foundation to fulfill the mandate conferred upon it in the Funding Agreement with the Government of providing prudent management of the ASEF while contributing strategically to the attainment of healthy and sustainable wild Atlantic salmon stocks in Atlantic Canada and Quebec.
-The Strategic Direction, Values, Mission and Goals articulated below remain as valid and instructive today, as they did when adopted at the Foundation's inception.
+The Strategic Direction, Values, Mission and Goals articulated below remain as valid and instructive today as they did when adopted at the Foundation's inception.

-Vision The Atlantic Salmon Conservation Foundation's vision is:
+Vision The Foundation for Conservation of Atlantic Salmon's vision is: